HanSunUCLA/Machine_Learning_Review/ML_Review.md

 **Bayesian:** unknown quantities are treated probabilistically and the state of the world can always be updated.
 Data are observed from the realized sample.
 Parameters are unknown and described probabilistically.
 It is the data which are fixed.

+### Precision Accuracy Recall and AUC

+**Precision vs Accuracy** : accuracy consists of trueness (proximity of measurement results to the true value) and precision (repeatability or reproducibility of the measurement) -> Precision measures the same as bias.

 ### Why big data works?